Stealing Her Thoughts

 “And one of your arts was story?”

-“You know how I love stories,” I answer.
+“You know how I love stories,” I tell her.

 She smiles.